Does 1 Degree Lie Angle Make Difference?

 As a golfer’s swing dynamics can impact the lie angle at impact, it is imperative to consider both static and dynamic lie angles when making adjustments.

-By taking these factors into account, club fitters can provide personalized recommendations that cater to each golfer’s unique swing characteristics and physical attributes.
+By considering these factors, club fitters can provide personalized recommendations that cater to each golfer’s unique swing characteristics and physical attributes.

 Related Posts: